fetzerms/irccatx/README.md

 $ echo "@* this will be sent to all users." | netcat -q0 127.0.0.1 12345

 Use this with caution.
-You can easily get kicked/banned on major IRC Networks for spamming all users.<br> Only use this, if you are sure that all members in the channel want to receive your messages.
+You can easily get kicked/banned on major IRC Networks for spamming all users.
+Only use this, if you are sure that all members in the channel want to receive your messages.

 Combination of the above